 Motivations behind the exploration of CBDCs among the 86% of world’s central banks vary significantly, such as from those who worry and prepare for a less-cash future (Sweden) to those who hope to stimulate a less cash-heavy economy (Eastern Caribbean).
-Nevertheless, what unites them, though with different emphasises across jurisdictions, is: firstly, the commitment to provide digital A liability of a central bank, including banknotes in circulation and banks’ deposits with the central bank. that emulates but not eliminates the physical central bank From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
-More, Money in physical form such as banknotes and coins..
+Nevertheless, what unites them, though with different emphasises across jurisdictions, is: firstly, the commitment to provide digital A liability of a central bank, including banknotes in circulation and banks’ deposits with the central bank.
+More that emulates but not eliminates the physical central bank From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
+More, Money in physical form such as banknotes and coins.
+More.
 And secondly, they aim to safeguard individual consumer privacy and protection as well as efficiency and resilience of national retail payments networks.

 Most recently, respondents, primarily private citizens, to the European Central Bank’s consultation on digital euro called for privacy as the most important attribute of a potential CBDC, followed by security.
 These are currently the unique characteristics of cash payments, which guarantees privacy and personal integrity.
 Cash transactions don’t collect any personal purchasing habits data, which could be used for marketing or surveillance, and are immune to digital fraud.
 Studies show that even for a token-based CBDC, which is the most explored version, the technological solutions, by involvement of ledger, and regulations, such as AML and KYC for any digital payments, cash-like anonymity and privacy are for now out of reach.
 ECB’s Fabio Panetta and Ulrich Bindseil argue that anonymity and privacy of user data will be guarded as central banks who are independent and public institutions have neither commercial nor surveillance interests.

 This take implies large and ongoing investments by central banks in their cyber security hardware, software and top technological experts and training – to protect CBDC users and crucially its own hard-to-win-easy-to-lose reputation.
 In the case of cash central banks have largely been successful at lowering The reproduction or alteration of a document or security element with the intent to deceive the public.
 A counterfeit banknote looks authentic and has been manufactured or altered fraudulently.
-In mos...
+In most countries, currency counterfeiting is a criminal offence under the criminal code.
 More fraud and risk at foreseeable technological cost.
-Cyber and digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. fraud is constantly evolving at fast pace and so the associated technological risk and therefore the involved cost have an inherently fast, unpredictable and potentially exponential characteristics.
+Cyber and digital A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+More fraud is constantly evolving at fast pace and so the associated technological risk and therefore the involved cost have an inherently fast, unpredictable and potentially exponential characteristics.

 The tail-event of the global Covid virus pandemic reminded policymakers that crisis of any nature do happen and this acknowledgment reinforces the necessity for securing operational resilience of retail payments networks for national emergency preparedness.
 In that sense, a central bank public digital payment network could serve as risk diversification option to reliance on private payment networks, in many cases monopolies or oligopolies, and exposure to their possible disruptions.
 In the same vein, cash already functions as a safety back-up to electricity or internet outages.
 For both CBDC to be able to fulfil this role acceptance and accessibility by and for consumers and retailers needs to be ensured.